 Within the main SBT fishing areas and seasons, there has always been some effort in 5x5 degree square/month strata in which there was no SBT caught (Figure 6-1 and Figure 6-2).
 Some of this effort appears to have been related to searching for fish because of uncertainties about the location of SBT (e.g. the percent to the total effort in squares in which no SBT were caught declined during the first 10 years of the time series, while the actual number of strata with zero catch was relatively stable).
-Thus, out of the 225 strata with effort in at least one year but with no SBT catches, 41% of these were only fished in one or two years.
+Thus, out of the 227 strata with effort in at least one year but with no SBT catches, 16% of these were only fished in one or two years.
 However, some of the effort in non-zero squares appears to be related to targeting on non-SBT catches (i.e. Bigeye and Yellowfin).
-Thus, there are a number of strata that have been relatively consistently fished and in which SBT were caught in at least one year were fished for 10 or more years.
-For those strata no SBT were caught in 90% of the years that they were fished.
+Thus, there are a number of strata that have been relatively consistently fished and in which SBT were infrequently caught (Figure 6-3).
+For example, 54% of the strata in which no SBT were caught in at least one year were fished for 10 or more years.
 All of these more persistently fished strata occurred in the more northerly latitude bands within statistical areas 4-9, where bigeye and yellowfin would be expected to be more common.

-In the 1980s both the fraction of the effort in strata with no SBT catch began to increase as did the proportion of bigeye and yellowfin catches in the total catch (Figure 6-1, Figure 6-2 and Figure 6-4).
+In the 1980s both the fraction of the effort in strata with no SBT catch began to increase as did the proportion of bigeve and vellowfin catches in the total catch (Figure 6-1, Figure 6-2 and Figure 6-4).
 While there is potential confounding between changes in species targeting and decreasing abundance of SBT (e.g. the proportion of SBT in the catch would be expected to decrease irrespective of changes in catches if SBT were declining and bigeye and yellowfin abundances were constant).
 Nevertheless, the persistence and increases in the number of strata fished with no SBT and the increasing percentage of effort in such squares in the late 1980s through the mid-1990s along with the increasing fraction of non SBT tuna catches strongly suggests that the increasingly high effort in this period was due to changes in targeting.
-In any case, both the number of strata with effort and no SBT catches and the percent of the total effort in such squares has decreased sharply from its peak in 1994 to a low in 2003 (i.e. from 37% to 8% in the number of strata and from 21% to 0.2% of the total effort).
+In any case, both the number of strata with effort and no SBT catches and the percent of the total effort in such squares has decreased sharply from its peak in 1994 to a low in 2004 (i.e. from 37% to 4% in the number of strata and from 21% to 0.04% of the total effort).
 This combined with the decreases in the number of strata actually fished (Table 5-1) suggests a substantive change in effort targeted at non-SBT catches.
 Unfortunately, catch compositional data are not available past 1997 so it is not possible to determine if the decrease in effort in strata with no SBT catches is linked with decreases in non SBT tuna catches.